ReCoRe: Regularized Contrastive Representation Learning of World Model

-To this end, we propose regularization in the form of intervention invariant auxiliary task to explicitly enforce invariance, which is robust against changes to the nuisance variables.
+Model-based RL approaches such as DreamerV2, separate the training of the world model and controller.
+This makes model-based RL more sample efficient as compared to model-free RL, since future predictions from latent dynamics (rollouts) can be used to learn RL policy.
+However, the policy learning is disconnected from world-model learning.
+Therefore, the supervisory signal from the policy does not optimize the encoder.
+While the image reconstruction loss in DreamerV2 caters to this issue for in-distribution learning, it is not enough to overcome the out-of-distribution generalization.
+Contrastive learning further elevates the issue, since it trains the encoder under different data augmentations while the world model still aims to predict the unaugmented image using latent dynamics.
+This leads to the collapse of encoder features due to a lack of correct supervisory signals.
+Therefore the brute-force combination of world-model and contrastive loss fails (as can be seen in Table \ref{tbl:igibson1-results}, ReCoRe vs. ReCoRe-D).
+To this end, we propose regularization in the form of an intervention invariant auxiliary task to explicitly enforce invariance, which is robust against changes to the nuisance variables.
 For navigation tasks, we choose depth reconstruction $p_{\theta}(\widehat{d}_t \vert s_t,h_t)$ to verify our proposal since geometrical information remains invariant to appearance variations.
 The regularization task enforces the latent state to predict consistent pixel-wise depth under image augmentations by minimizing the negative of log-likelihood loss ($\mathcal{L}_t^d=-\ln q(o^d_t|s_t,h_t)$).
-We have also experimented with image denoising and inpainting on DeepMind control suite \cite{dmc-tunyasuvunakool2020}, where depth is not available.
-However, denoising and impainting are not truly invariant to RGB observation hence the performance gain on DeepMind control suite is limited.
-Other examples of intervention invariant auxiliary tasks for our augmentations are dense semantic segmentation, dense scene flow or sparse landmarks detection.
-Furthermore, our idea paves the foundation and generalizes easily to other interventions for other future tasks.
-The key challenge is to design different interventions and intervention invariant auxiliary tasks.
+We also experiment with image denoising and semantic segmentation on DeepMind control suite \cite{dmc-tunyasuvunakool2020}, where depth is not available.
+However, denoising is not truly invariant to RGB observation hence the performance gain on DeepMind control suite is limited but dense semantic segmentation improves the results.
+Other examples of intervention invariant auxiliary tasks for our augmentations are dense scene flow or sparse landmarks detection.
+Furthermore, our idea paves the foundation and generalizes easily to other interventions for future tasks.
+The key challenge is to design different interventions and intervention-invariant auxiliary tasks.